Generating Code

 React (Manual)

-If you run your application with create-react-app
+If you run your application with create-react-app or vite, you can follow the official docs (opens in a new tab)

 Ensure you have shadcn/ui and tailwindcss installed in your project.